This Grilled Italian Sausage and Peppers recipe is one of our favorite summertime cookout meals!

 So fire up that grill, and get ready for a meal the whole family will love to dig into!

 Sausage and Peppers is a classic Italian-American dish, usually cooked in a skillet.
-But when summertime rolls around, we love the combo on the grill.
+But when summertime rolls around, I love the combo on the grill.

 Those smoky charred flavors add so much to the already amazing pairing.

-Along with Grilled Chicken, Shish Kabob and Shrimp Foil Packs, it’s one of our go-to dinners in grilling season.
+Along with Grilled Chicken, Shish Kabob and Shrimp Foil Packs, it’s one of my go-to dinners in grilling season.

-- Italian sausage – We like hot, but sweet is good too if that’s your preference.
+• Italian sausage – I like hot, but sweet is good too if that’s your preference.
 You can also use chicken or turkey Italian sausage for a lighter meal.

-- Bell peppers – Any colors work well, but we like the combo of red and green.
+• Bell peppers – Any colors work well, but I like the combo of red and green.
 Red are the sweetest, and green the most savory, so it gives a nice variety of flavors.

 Easy Italian Sausage and Peppers Recipe

-Slice the peppers in half from top to bottom, and remove the stems and seeds.
-Brush with olive oil and sprinkle salt and pepper on both sides.
+I slice the peppers in half from top to bottom, removing the stems and seeds.
+Then, I brush them with olive oil and sprinkle salt and pepper on both sides.

-Place the sausage and peppers on the grill, without overcrowding.
-Close the lid and cook for 4-5 minutes.
+I place the sausage and peppers on the grill without overcrowding.
+I close the lid and cook for 4-5 minutes.

-Flip the sausage and peppers, close the lid again, and cook for an additional 4-5 minutes.
-Peppers are done when they are tender and have nice char marks.
-Sausage is done when internal temperature reaches 165°F.
+Next, I flip the sausage and peppers, close the lid again, and cook for another 4-5 minutes.
+The peppers are done when they are tender and have nice char marks, and the sausage is done when the internal temperature reaches 165°F.

 The most common ways to serve sausage and peppers is in a sub, or with pasta.
 That being said, there are so many other ways we love them.